 This can be confusing.
 Revenue Canada has a chart of who needs to apply for a gest number and who does not.
 But the gist of it is If your business has revenue in excess of $30,000 in four consecutive calendar quarters, you have to register for a GST/HST number

 Purchase supplies and products.

 All businesses have liabilities; in order to protect themselves against liabilities, businesses purchase insurance.
 The esthetician industry has liabilities, and therefore, insurance is important.
-Contact your home insurance supplier and they can suggest where to go.
+We recommend Hiscox Insurance (They specialize in salon and service-based insurance)or you can contact your home insurance supplier and they can suggest where to go.
 If you are room renting or chair renting you may be covered under the business.